How much does UK car insurance cost?

 It’s really important to compare quotes before you buy car insurance because each insurer will calculate this risk and price its premiums slightly differently – that’s why you get lots of different quotes at different prices.

-All of the ‘risk factors’ above are used to calculate your car insurance, so if anything changes – like increasing your annual mileage or moving house – this can affect the cost of your car insurance.
+Additional to this, all of the ‘risk factors’ above are used to calculate your car insurance.
+So if anything changes – like increasing your annual mileage or moving house – this can affect the cost of your car insurance.

 You need to tell your insurer straight away about some changes, like a change of address or job.
 And it might need to adjust your premium immediately to charge you more or give you a part-refund.